Physician Assistant Program - Orlando

 The PA-S(2): Clinical Education (12 months)

 The second year consists of clinical rotations in hospitals, private practices, and other patient care areas over the remaining 12 months of the program.
-The following areas of study are required in this clinical educational phase: Prenatal Care & Gynecology, Internal Medicine, General Surgery, Emergency Medicine, Pediatrics, Family Medicine, Dermatology, Orthopedics, Otorhinolaryngology and Community Medicine.
+The following areas of study are required in this clinical educational phase: Prenatal Care & Gynecology, Internal Medicine, General Surgery, Emergency Medicine, Behavioral Medicine, Pediatrics, and Family Medicine.
+Dermatology, Orthopedics, Otorhinolaryngology and Geriatrics are available as Selectives, one of which is required.
 One four week elective is scheduled during the clinical year.
 During the second year, students are required to return to campus after each 6 week rotation.
 These "End of Rotation" events include testing, review seminars, job preparation and didactic instruction in contemporary clinical medicine and surgery topics.

 Also during the second year, students are required to complete a graduate project.
 This project is a scholarly paper suitable for publication and a poster board or powerpoint presentation summarizing the paper.
 The graduate project will consist of either the findings of original research or a literature review and evaluation, which may be presented to the program and/or college during the clinical year.